keif/keif.github.io/src/data/blog/2025-10-16-image-optimizer.md

 Like most side projects, this one started with frustration.

-I was optimizing images for my site manually — resize, compress, convert formats, rinse, repeat.
-Every "simple" online tool I tried either required a subscription, had file size limits that were too restrictive, or produced subpar results that destroyed image quality.
+We started this to help my son out, who was working on images for his own projects and trying to squeeze every byte out he could from the loading process.
+He kept running into the same limitations: subscription walls, file size caps, or tools that destroyed image quality.
 I needed something better, something I could control, and something that respected my privacy.

 So I built it.